dpilipovic/flansible-with-scheduler/README.md

 ## INSTALATION:

-App was created on Python3.6.6 and also tested on Python3.7.3 (currently latest alpine:python docker image).
+App was created on Python3.6.6 (celery library has some problems with python3.7.5 which currently latest alpine:python docker image).
 That said there are two ways to install the app.
 You can either go with docker , or you can follow install from scratch instructions which are based on a CentOS non-container.

 ### DOCKER